martintajur/node-mysql-activerecord/README.md

 :-------- | :---- | :------- | :------------------------------------------------
 value     | Mixed | Required | The value to escape based on your database driver

-This can be used to excape a value using your driver's native escape method.
+This can be used to escape a value using your driver's native escape method.
 If your driver does not have a native escape method, the value will simply be returned.
 This is useful for when you want to build a SQL string manually (for instance, you don't want certain items to be escaped).

 **What should happen:** _Examples given are for MySQL_